sap-tutorials/Tutorials/tutorials/community-start/community-start.md

 Take these steps to follow tags, content, and people.

-NOTE: In order for your blogging permissions to change from **Subscriber** to **Contributor**, you MUST perform all of the activities in this step before you click **Done**.
+In order for your blogging permissions to change from **Subscriber** to **Contributor**, you MUST perform all of the activities in this step before you click **Done**.
 Activities taken previously, or just clicking **Done** without doing the activities, will not enable the permission change.
 (If you wish to undo the activities afterwards, for example unfollow a piece of content you followed for this step, you may do so.)

 ### Follow a tag